Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Fee CategoryRate / RangeKey Note

-Long-term storage (365+ days)$6.90/cubic ftApplied monthly, destroys margins on slow SKUs
+Long-term storage (365+ days)$6.90/cubic ftOr $0.15/unit, whichever is greater; systematically destroys margins on slow-moving SKUs

-Inbound placement fee (new 2024)$0.25–$1.58/unitAvoidable with optimized shipment routing
+Inbound placement fee (introduced 2024)$0.25-$1.58/unitLargely avoidable with optimised inbound shipment routing

-Peak holiday fulfillment surchargeOct 15 – Jan 14Applies annually, consistent rate 2025-2026
+Peak holiday fulfillment surchargeOct 15 to Jan 14Annual; consistent rate maintained through 2025-2026

 4-6%